How Sandfly Works

 Sandfly is flexible, integrates easily and can be driven by administrators using other security platforms of their choice.
 Sandfly offers a full library of REST-based APIs to support various functions and connectivity requirements.

 Sandfly can send events over syslog to log aggregation systems or SIEM of your choice.
-We can also export events directly to an Elasticsearch database or use our Splunk App to send data directly into Splunk.
+We can also export events directly to an Elasticsearch cluster, Postgres database or use our Splunk App to send data directly into Splunk.

 Sandfly was developed on cloud infrastructure and works immediately at places like Amazon AWS, Azure, Digital Ocean, Linode, etc. But in reality, Sandfly doesn’t care where your Linux hosts are located.
 As long as the Linux systems allow SSH access, Sandfly can protect them immediately.
 Whether it’s in the cloud, on your own network, in Docker images, part of an ICS system, or any other configuration, Sandfly will tirelessly monitor for suspicious activity.